Some random batch particle methods for the Poisson-Nernst-Planck and Poisson-Boltzmann equations: Introduction

-Last but not least, we note that, in the original setting, the charged cell is immersed in some unbounded solution.
-A natural idea is to truncate the domain and prescribe a suitable boundary condition to the artificial surface.
-Here, we use the reflecting boundary condition and derive an approximating PB system in the truncated domain.
-A convergence result will be proved, which says the solution of the PB equation in truncated domain can well approximate the solution of the original problem.
+In the original setting, the charged object is immersed in some unbounded solution.
+For the particle simulation, one must truncate the domain and prescribe a suitable BC to the artificial surface.
+We choose to use the reflecting BC and will provide an error estimate (Theorem \ref{thm: convergence}) for the truncation in the PDE level which says the solution of the truncated PB equation can well approximate the solution of the original PB equation.
+For symmetric cases, the $L_1$ error of the solution in the truncated domain with an extra Neumann BC and the solution in the unbounded domain is exponentially decaying in the truncated length.
 This means one only needs to simulate the ionic particles in a suitably truncated domain.